 Door Knockers and Servant Bells

 The custom of knocking on doors can be attributed to the Greeks.
 It was the Romans, however, who spread the use of door knockers, which remained as a heavy ring until about the 15th century, when blacksmiths came up with more elaborate designs.
 A popular design seems to be that of the lion.
 As a symbol of Great Britain, signifying strength, power, pride, and protection, the lion head on a doorknocker acts as the guardian to a home.
+To make the impact of this spectacular doorknocker, it should not just put it on any old door, so looking into replacement front doors in Melbourne, or wherever the homeowner is based, will help add to that impactful door knocker.

 In 1744, systems of internal bells were invented which allowed masters and mistresses to communicate effectively with their domestic staff.
 Before this invention, servants could only wait outside their employer’s rooms for orders.
 This new system improved privacy by meaning that servants could wait in their own quarters for instructions and have no cause to venture around a house when not required.
 The early non-electric systems consisted of a piece of tapestry covered by a copper wire which then attached to a brass loop containing a sprung bell mechanism, which when pulled, rung out.
 Later, electric bell pushes would be used to summon butlers and other staff.